Applatix/playground-appstore/webserver/README.md

+## Simple Webserver

-By default, serves a static page displaying the image of a car.
+The simple webserver serves a static page with the image of a car.